RN-MSN Nursing Program

 - Cumulative GPA of 3.0 or above on all cognates.

-- Current CPR and health requirements prior to the start of any practicum.
+- Current CPR and health requirements before the start of any practicum.

 - Evidence of recent employment as a registered nurse.